Htense/boilerplate-fullstack/README.md

 # Notes from Hortense - Using Git in a Team!
-# Clone & Make a branch
+* Clone & Make a branch Steps 1 - 4
+* Merge your feature Steps 5 - 11

 ## 1. Clone
 ```
 cd workspace
 git clone + https link
 cd myRepo
 ```
-## 2. Make a branch using the name of the feature your are working on
+## 2. Make a branch using the name of your feature
 ```
 git checkout -b myFeature
 code .